 - When visiting New Orleans, you can stop by Miette (2038 Magazine St.) to purchase a flower, or to take a photo in their “selfie garden” where giant flowers and winged-creatures hang from the walls and ceilings.

-See More Amazing Photos of the Carnival Collective's Work Below
+See More Amazing Photos of the Our Work Below